zxhycxq/reactjs-zh/Docs/addons-animation.md

 ### Disabling Animations

-You can disable animating `enter` or `leave` animations if you want.
-For example, sometimes you may want an `enter` animation and no `leave` animation, but `ReactCSSTransitionGroup` waits for an animation to complete before removing your DOM node.
+You can disable animating `enter` or `leave` animations if you want. 例如：, sometimes you may want an `enter` animation and no `leave` animation, but `ReactCSSTransitionGroup` waits for an animation to complete before removing your DOM node.
 You can add `transitionEnter={false}` or `transitionLeave={false}` props to `ReactCSSTransitionGroup` to disable these animations.

 > Note:
 >